slysterous/lazy-logger/README.md

 [![NPM](https://nodei.co/npm/lazy-logger.png?downloads=true&downloadRank=true)](https://nodei.co/npm/lazy-logger/)

-a simple wrapper for <a href="https://github.com/winstonjs/winston">winston</a> and winston-daily-rotate-file that i use as a logger for fast prototyping.
+a simple wrapper for <a href="https://github.com/winstonjs/winston">winston</a> and <a href="https://github.com/winstonjs/winston-daily-rotate-file">winston-daily-rotate-file</a> that i use as a logger for fast prototyping.
 Ideal for lazy people.
 ## Installation

 ```bashp